minimaxir/hacker-news-undocumented/README.md

 ### Moderators

-Hacker News currently has two full time moderators: Dan Gackle ([dang](https://news.ycombinator.com/user?id=dang)) and Scott Bell ([sctb](https://news.ycombinator.com/user?id=sctb)).
-Their [comment](https://news.ycombinator.com/threads?id=dang) [replies](https://news.ycombinator.com/threads?id=sctb) provide a pseudo-log of Hacker News moderation.
+Hacker News currently has one full time moderator: Dan Gackle ([dang](https://news.ycombinator.com/user?id=dang)).
+His [comment](https://news.ycombinator.com/threads?id=dang) [replies](https://news.ycombinator.com/threads?id=sctb) provide a pseudo-log of Hacker News moderation.
+Previously, Scott Bell ([sctb](https://news.ycombinator.com/user?id=sctb)) was also a moderator, though they have been inactive since the end of 2019.

-Both are very responsive when contacted at [hn@ycombinator.com](mailto:hn@ycombinator.com), and is the best option for resolving any issues on Hacker News.
+Moderation is very responsive when contacted at [hn@ycombinator.com](mailto:hn@ycombinator.com), and is the best option for resolving any issues on Hacker News.

 ### Downvoting Comments

 All comments start with a score of 1 point (but in order to prevent bandwagoning, the comment score is not visible to users other than the author).
 After users reach **501 Karma**, they gain the ability to downvote another comment.
-Downvoted comments (i.e. with a score < 1) reduce their placement on the comment thread and will appear desaturated to other users deemphasize them.
-There is no upper limit on the score of a comment, but the minimum score is -4 points.
-You cannot downvote comments which are direct replies to your own comment, and you cannot downvote **24 hours** after the original comment was made.
+Downvoted comments (i.e. with a score < 1) reduce their placement on the comment thread and will appear desaturated to other users, in order to deemphasize them.
+There is no upper limit on the score of a comment, but the minimum score is **-4** points.
+You cannot downvote comments which are **direct replies to your own comment**, and you cannot downvote **24 hours** after the original comment was made.

 ![](/images/hn_downvotes.png)

-Complaining about being downvoted is discouraged and usually results in even more downvotes.
+Complaining about being downvoted is discouraged and usually results in _more_ downvotes.

 If the comment desaturation makes Hacker News difficult to read, you can click on the comment's timestamp to go to its page where the comment will no longer be faded, or you can install the CSS extension [discussed here](https://news.ycombinator.com/item?id=16426569).